 Give Yourself Plenty of Time and Be Flexible

-Because things don’t move at the same pace as you are probably used to, you are going to want to be prepared to be patient when you are traveling in Africa.
-When things happen, there isn’t generally the same sense of urgency to get things resolved that you are probably used to.
-For instance, we got stuck in the mud while on safari in the Serengeti.
+For instance, when we were in the Serengeti, we got stuck in mud while on safari.
 After over four hours of waiting for help, we began to get a little frustrated, but our guide and the park rangers didn’t understand our sense of urgency.
-You should be prepared to roll with any delays or hang-ups that occur during your trip.
+Be prepared to roll with any delays or hang-ups that occur during your trip.

 Be Patient When Things Don’t Work